Explore Belonging in Triskel Christchurch as part of the Festival of Belonging with an exhibition that celebrates the art of refugees in Ireland.

-Curated by artist Kasia Nita, the exhibition opens on Thursday 8 June.
-Exhibiting Artists are Nasir Ben Safi from Sudan;, Elton Sibanda, Zimbabwe; Sobia Saad, Pakistan; Leanne Mc Donagh, Ireland, Traveller Community; and Juan Moron from Venezuela.
+Curated by artist Kasia Nita, the exhibition opened in Triskel Christchurch on Thursday 8 June and runs until Saturday 24 June.
+Exhibiting Artists are Nasir Elsafi from Sudan; Leanne Mc Donagh, Ireland, Traveller Community; Gregory Kalala, Democratic Republic of Congo; Sobia Rasheed, Pakistan; Elton Sibanda, Zimbabwe; Viktoria Kondratieva, Ukraine; and Juan Carlos Moron from Venezuela.

-The festival also includes a spoken word and music concert on Friday 23 June, which includes refugee-writers and poets, including Maged Mujed from Iraq, Khanyo Kazadi and Neo Gilson from South Africa, Poetry by Anton Floyd, read by Roos Demol and musicians Citadel, the band of refugees and International Protection Applicants, and Orba, an Arabesque band from Dublin
+The festival also includes a spoken word and music concert on Friday 23 June, which includes refugee-writers and poets, including Maged Mujed from Iraq, Basel Alkhalaf from Syria, poetry by Anton Floyd, read by Roos Demol, and musicians Citadel, the band of refugees and International Protection Applicants, and Orba, an Arabesque band from Dublin.

 International Community Dynamics CLG is delighted to announce the upcoming Festival of Belonging which will take place in Cork on 23 and 24 June, supported by the International Protection Integration fund of the DCDEIY.

 - On 24 June, a Conversation Café with the theme of Belonging and facilitated by Think Speak Do, will take place in The Haven Café from 11am till 12:30pm.
 You can grab a coffee and have a friendly chat with people of refugee background.

 - The final event is a conference which will be held in UCC, organised in co-operation with the Department of Sociology and Criminology.